SB2024-25/AURA/README.md

 A Data Science course project that brings your datasets to life with interactive visualizations and intelligent insights.
 This web-based dashboard allows users to upload datasets, explore dynamic Plotly-powered visualizations, and read AI-generated conclusions — all in a clean, modern interface inspired by Power BI and ChartHub.

+Reminder to Install MISTRAL AI version 0.42 for this  Project.

  🚀 Features